unclebob7/FancyVoice/README.md

 # FancyVoice
-FancyVoice(Chinese Name:趣声) is an Android application aiming to fully utilize the power of ASR by incorporating it into lots of controlling details.
+FancyVoice(Chinese Name:趣声) is an Android application aiming to fully utilize the power of ASR by incorporating it into lots of controlling details and ultimately offers a community for the ASR-related applications.
 For example, for the convenience of the physical impaired, I developed "Handfree Browser" that use voice trigger for controlling events which traditonally requires direct physical operations; "Lisinterest": combining ASR with Acapella-CNN, I managed to increase the signal-noise-ratio and better the performance of lyrics recognition; "Skypeech": in-time captioning for Skype, offering accessible and satisfying Skype experience for the hearing-disabled.
 Following **Material Design** rules, you must find yourself immersed in exploring this application for great pleasure as well as for its colorful, creative design.

 <div align=center>
     <img width="250" height="180" src="https://github-1252789527.cos.ap-shanghai.myqcloud.com/FancyVoice/logo.png"/>